ashishkushbi/GoodCabs-Analysis/README.md

 4. City-level repeat passenger trip frequency report:

-        Cities like Visakhapatnam, Jaipur, and Mysore primarily contribute to Trip2, indicating a focus on regular trips and a tourism orientation.
+        1. Cities like Visakhapatnam, Jaipur, and Mysore primarily contribute to Trip2, indicating a focus on regular trips and a tourism orientation.
-        In contrast, Surat, Vadodara, and Lucknow show higher contributions in Trip3 to Trip7, signalling these cities are more business-focused.
+        2. In contrast, Surat, Vadodara, and Lucknow show higher contributions in Trip3 to Trip7, signalling these cities are more business-focused.

-5. Identify cities with highest and lowest total new passengers:
+6. Identify cities with highest and lowest total new passengers:

         Top 3 cities by new passengers are Jaipur, Kochi, and Chandigarh.
         Bottom 3 cities by new passengers are Coimbatore, Vadodara, and Surat.

-6. Identify month with highest revenue for each city:
+7. Identify month with highest revenue for each city:

         Jaipur (Feb: 20.82%), Kochi (May: 19.61%), and Chandigarh (Feb: 19.07%) are the highest revenue-contributing cities in their respective months.

-7. Repeat passenger rate analysis:
+8. Repeat passenger rate analysis:

         Cities with high repeat passenger rates: Surat, Lucknow, Indore, and Vadodara.
         Cities with low repeat passenger rates: Mysore, Jaipur, and Kochi, likely due to their tourism focus.

-13. Cities who have greater avg rating then targeted avg rating for passengers:
+13. Cities who have greater avg rating then targeted avg rating for passengers

             Jaipur, Kochi, and Mysore exceed the target average passenger rating, likely due to their higher tourist ratings (assumed).